larkinandy/remoteUrbanTreeId/README.md

 It includes preprocessing, model-input shard assembly, taxon-discriminator training, centroid-based group selection, and final k=6 classification.

-> Links to model weights and the training dataset are provided in
-> the project links section below

 ## Overview

 The current workflow has three modeling stages: